robrix/Postmodern-Programming/Postmodern Programming.md

 ## Part the Second: Abstraction, Abstracted

 It’s famously said that there are only two hard problems in computer science: cache invalidation, naming things, and off-by-one errors.
-This is a talk about the median value, about naming things.
+(This is a talk about the median value: about naming things.)

 Until recently, I thought that joke was saying that picking the name is the hard part: “Is this a ManagerFactoryObjectController or a ControllerFactoryManagerObject?”

 That’s _a_ joke, but perhaps not _the_ joke.
 In truth, it isn’t easy selecting a name, but that’s not the hard part by half.
-The hard part is selecting something which is deserving of a name.
+The hard part is selecting something which is deserving of a name: abstracting.

 How many of us have implemented view controller containment in a UIViewController subclass?
 Perhaps this is a view controller which decorates some child view controller with some common widget or branding that we want to use in various parts of our app?